Buying real estate in Rio de Janeiro?

 Sources: Prefeitura do Rio, O Abitat

-11) South Zone property prices will rise due to strong international interest
+11) Property prices in the South Zone will rise slightly with continued strong international interest

 The South Zone is seeing a slight increase in property prices due to strong international interest.